zliu80/CPSC349-project4/README.md

   to install the libararies.

-2. Start the PocketBase server under the project root folder.

-        ./pocketbase serve

-3. Start the react project by
+2. Start the react project by

         npm start